Arts Sustained Support

-- Organizations with an annual budget over $3.5 million do not qualify for this enhancement.
+Note: organizations with an annual budget over $3.5 million do not qualify for this additional funding.

 Organizations that apply for our Sustained Support and Cultural Facilities grants are evaluated by teams of on-site reviewers, who attend a scheduled event or open hours and provide written comments for use by grant review panels.
-Due to the COVID-19 pandemic, the On-Site Review program is on hiatus for 2020.
-We aim to resume the program in January of 2021, reviewing both online/virtual programming as well as whatever in-person programming can be resumed over the year.
-At that time, organizations that intend to apply in the fall of 2021 are encouraged to contact Bret Fetzer at firstname.lastname@example.org to arrange for an On-Site Review.
+Due to the COVID-19 pandemic, the On-Site Review program is on hiatus for 2022.
+We aim to resume the program in 2023, reviewing both online/virtual programming as well as in-person programming.
+After receiving their award letter, organizations that receive Arts Sustained Support awards for 2023-2024 are encouraged to contact Bret Fetzer at firstname.lastname@example.org to arrange for an On-Site Review.

 Public Benefit: Why It Matters

 Every time a visitor to Washington State stays in a hotel, they pay a Lodging Tax—this is where our funding comes from, and our mission is to put it back into the community.
 As you work through your application, tell us exactly how your fellow King County residents will be able to enjoy and learn from your work.
 Here are some ways you can provide public benefit: